Clement Delangue

 Open Questions

-- How should open-model platforms distinguish ordinary openness from release of capabilities that need stronger gates?
+- How should open-model platforms distinguish ordinary openness from release of capabilities that need stronger gates, staged access, or pre-release evaluation?

 - Can model cards and dataset cards become enforceable accountability tools rather than optional publication etiquette?

-- What obligations does a model hub have when downstream users misuse hosted artifacts?
+- What obligations does a model hub have when downstream users misuse hosted artifacts, adapters, datasets, or demos?

 - Can an open AI commons remain plural without concentrating power in the platform that organizes it?

-- How should robotics change the governance standard for open models, datasets, and control software?
+- How should robotics change the governance standard for open models, datasets, control software, teleoperation, and device security?

 Related Pages